-Stances of Faiths on LGBT Issues: Alliance of Baptists
+Stances of Faiths on LGBTQ Issues: Alliance of Baptists

 Founded in 1987, the Alliance of Baptists describes itself as a “faith community comprised of male and female laity and clergy, people of diverse sexual orientations, gender identities, theological beliefs, and ministry practices.”
 Organized by Southern Baptists who questioned that denomination’s commitment to biblical inerrancy and exclusively male ordination, the Alliance now features “communities” that center on specific societal concerns such as Justice for the Homeless, Equity for Women in the Church Community, Justice for the Homeless, and LGBTQ rights.

 With approximately 130 affiliated churches, the Alliance uses a “collaborative model of leadership,” supported by a Board of Directors and enacted at Annual Meetings.
 Individual congregations remain largely autonomous and both congregations and individual members are encouraged to create their own communities around the issues that inspire them.
 Throughout, the Alliance seeks to combine, “progressive inquiry, contemplative prayer and prophetic action to bring about justice and healing in a changing world.”

 In addition to including the full welcome of LGBTQ members in its formal policies, the Alliance publishes Rightly Dividing the Word of Truth, a collection of writings that offer guidance to other churches intent on creating inclusive communities.

 The Alliance lists gender identities in its celebration of member diversity.
 Its statement in support of marriage equality also states,